mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/README.md

 ```
 * In our code, the ```pretrain((model, optimizer, training_set_iter, valid_set_iter, scheduler, num_epochs):``` function contains the pre-training steps.
 * Here we shall explain in bits what each line does.
-* For our model, we have decided not to train the RoBERTa model, to do this we need to freeze the weights.
+* For our model, we have decided not to train the RoBERTa layers, to do this we need to freeze the weights.
 This is done using:
 ```python
 for param in model.roberta.parameters():
         param.requires_grad = False